flume/enthistory/README.md

 You can set custom annotations for the history schemas or add custom mixins.
 Adding custom annotations or mixins will overwrite the default annotations and mixins inherited from the original schema, so you need to include them if you want to keep the original annotations and mixins.
 Custom Mixins add the ability to add history specific policies, hooks, interceptors, etc. to the history table as well.
+You can also set custom triggers for tracking history on a schema level.
+The triggers can be any combination of `OpTypeInsert`, `OpTypeUpdate`, `OpTypeDelete`.
+If you want to set a global trigger set for all schemas you can set the triggers in the `enthistory.Generate()` function.
 ```go
 type Annotations struct {
 	// If you would like to add custom annotations to the history table,